murkymark/eas-midi/README.md

 # Project status: 10%
 <pre>
-notes:
+Notes:
 Maybe it is a good idea to separate the file parsers from the library, so it can be compiled without them.
 File formats should all be optional.
 Since the library embeds a default sound bank there is no need for additional external files.
 Pushing MIDI commands and pulling output PCM data shall be mandatory, while everything further is optional.
-lib accesses different file format parsers via function pointers
-file format parsers should be abstracted from the lib
-the user shall be able to add a format parser without recompiling the library, thus the lib needs a dynamic parser list
+lib accesses different file format parsers via function pointers file format parsers should be abstracted from the lib the user shall be able to add a format parser without recompiling the library, thus the lib needs a dynamic parser list
 	then the lib provides a way to try all parsers on a file to find the right one, or find the correct one by a user passed ID, if the user knows the format (a simple loop through a parser list should be enough, although a hash table would be best)

 user->lib->parser_base